Neeeser/TeleQnACompetition/README.md

 # TeleQnA

+## Shengzhe's Notes

+Some other thoughts:
+- To use the training set, we can store the "question" and "explaination" in the RAG database.
+- We should look into samples with Nan answer after 5 attempts.

+- Current RAG embedding model all-MiniLM-L6-v2 (default).
+Could try others, such as open_ai.

 ## Andrew's Notes

 To make this run with local models instead of OpenAI's API, I've made the following changes: